 A sales model for digital books through subscriptions has been gaining ground in Poland since 2012.
 This form of distribution is an alternative to transaction sales, through which the reader becomes the owner of the digital book.
 By contrast, the subscription model provides temporary access to the relevant title in exchange for a fixed payment (e.g. for 30 days).
+There was a dynamic change in 2020, with more and more Poles using subscriptions.

 The leader in this sector is a platform called Legimi, which since 2015 has also sold e-books in a package together with an e-reader for one zloty, within a subscription model that provides access to a database of more than 60,000 titles.
 The service is also available from Poland's biggest mobile phone operators (Plus, T-Mobile and Play), and audiobooks are also included.
-A similar service providing e-books and audiobooks on subscription is also now on offer from EmpikGO.
-In Poland the distribution of e-books via subscription models (e.g. lbuk, Legimi) to institutional customers, above all public libraries, is also gradually but consistently growing.
+A similar service providing e-books and audiobooks on subscription is also now on offer from Empik Go.
+In Poland the distribution of e-books via subscription models (e.g. Ibuk, Legimi) to institutional customers, above all public libraries, is also gradually but consistently growing.

-The biggest e-material providers are: Empik (Empik. com, EmpikGO), Legimi, Publio.pl (which belongs to Agora), Woblink (part of the Znak group), Ebookpoint. pl (part of the Helion group), Ibuk.pl (part of the PWN group), Nexto, and Virtualo (which belongs to Empik).
+The biggest e-material providers are: Empik (Empik. com, Empik Go), Legimi, Publio.pl (which belongs to Agora), Woblink (part of the Znak group), Ebookpoint. pl (part of the Helion group), Ibuk.pl (part of the PWN group).